Adrian Peterson’s pursuit of the NFL rushing record made him an easy choice for the Pro Bowl.

-The NFC and AFC teams were named on Wednesday night.
+The teams were named on Wednesday night.
 The game is Jan.
-27 in Honolulu; players whose teams make the Super Bowl will not play in the Pro Bowl, meaning there will be several replacements named later.
+27 in Honolulu; players whose teams make the Super Bowl will not play in the Pro Bowl, meaning there will be several replacements before the game.

 Peterson is 208 yards away from the NFL record of 2,105, set by Eric Dickerson in 1984, entering the season finale Sunday against the Packers.

 “It just goes to show when you put your faith in God and you put in the work, you can accomplish great things,” said Peterson, who made a remarkable comeback from major knee surgery.

 Said Felton, who was signed as a free agent before the season: “I felt like it was something I could achieve if I was able to land in the right spot and Minnesota has been that place for me.
 When you have a back like Adrian Peterson, running the ball is going to be your identity.”